 Not sure how you want to season your chicken?
 No worries!
 The good people at Bon Appetit have compiled a list of 15 great chicken seasoning recipes!

 Prepare your grill for two-zone indirect grilling and get your fire hot.
-You’re going to want it to be at least 400°F to render the out fat from the skin and make it crispy.
+You’re going to want it to be at least 400°F to render out the fat from the skin and make it crispy.

 You can cook at a lower temperature, but you will likely be left with a rubbery skin that may taste good thanks to the seasoning, but wouldn’t be the greatest to eat.

-You can add smoking wood if you like, though often the flavor from charcoal is enough to flavor the bird.
+You can add smoking wood if you like, though often the flavor from a charcoal grill is enough to flavor the bird.
 If you do want to add some smoke, choose one of the milder woods such as Alder, or a fruit wood like Apple or Cherry.

 Place your chicken on the indirect (or cool) side.
 Place it skin side up to keep the skin from sticking to the grill grates.